choicebuilds/BumWatch/README.md

 ## Conclusion

 There are a lot of issues with this product.
-But all in all, with the fixes I mentioned above, I was able to create a functional product that works as intended.
-If anyone wants to expand upon this, I would definitely introduce a buck converter (step up if you wanna use 5V Arduinos, step down if you intend to use the pressure sensor or want consistent 3.3V output).
+But all in all, with the fixes I mentioned above, I was able to create a functional product that works as intended, albeit not on the PCB.
+If anyone wants to expand upon this, please use a buck converter (step up if you wanna use 5V Arduinos, step down if you intend to use the pressure sensor or want consistent 3.3V output).
 Also, I would lay it out more compactly and properly with a professional PCB.
 Finally, the mechanical CAD is very bare-bones - there's much to improve in this aspect.
 I am satisfied with what I made since it was only a stepping stone to something bigger.
 I believe replicating this project as-is and making a working final product would be very helpful if you want to sharpen your debugging skills (please don't, you'll lose your hair over this).

 ## Video